khwang0/COMP2026-2223PA2/readme.md

 > > java -jar demo.jar
 > ```

+> This assignment is a COMP2046/COMP2026 assignment.
+It does not count towards your COMP2045 grade.

 # Learning outcome

-Students are expected to have some practice on object-oriented programming concept/static variable/2D arrays/array resizing/method visibility in this assignment.
+Students are expected to have some practices on object-oriented programming concepts/static variables/2D arrays/array resizing/method visibility in this assignment.
 We expect most students would spend 7 hours or more to finish the assignment without any assistance.
-Make sure you start earlier as possible and ask us on Discord if you have any difficulty!
+Make sure you start as earlier as possible and ask us on Discord if you have any difficulty!

 > Important: You are not allowed to use any advanced data structure or API such as `ArrayList`, `Arrays`, `List` to manipulate your arrays.
 You are expected to use just `new` and loops to manipulate your arrays.
+You are allowed, but not limited, to use methods from `String` class, `Integer` class and `Scanner` class.

 # Introduction